Public Allies: Logo

 The Public Allies logo draws on Native American tradition to illustrate the impact individuals can have on their world.
 The handprint depicted in the logo represents the mark that people leave on their communities and on the people they touch in the course of their lives.
 The red swirl stands for the energy and idealism that drive people to serve their communities.
 The seven rays refer to a philosophy regarding the interconnectedness of the generations—the belief that an individual living today has been influenced by the three preceding generations and that the individual will go on to leave a legacy impacting the three generations to follow.

 Mission and programs

 Public Allies' mission is to create a just and equitable society and the diverse leadership to sustain it.
-They are changing the face and practice of leadership in communities across the country by demonstrating our conviction that everyone can lead, and that lasting social change results when citizens of all backgrounds step up, take responsibility, and work together.
+Their stated aim is to change the face and practice of leadership in communities across the country by demonstrating our conviction that everyone can lead, and that lasting social change results when citizens of all backgrounds step up, take responsibility, and work together.

 There are multiple Public Allies sites nationwide, many of which are operated in partnership with a local nonprofit organization or university.
 More than 80% of Allies come from the communities in which they serve.

 Public Allies has employed three main strategies to deliver its mission: 1) Paid apprenticeship and leadership program in partnership with AmeriCorps, 2) Alumni engagement, and 3) Advocacy.